Instruments for success

 • Career paths both in and connected to the field of music from a wide array of guest speakers.

-Participation is limited to 30 students.
+Participation is limited to 20 students.
 Students who meet attendance and participation requirements are eligible to receive a stipend of up to $200!

-This semester we will welcome an inspirational lineup of guest speakers who are leaders in the arts, business sector, and the creative economy:
+This semester we will also welcome an inspirational lineup of guest speakers who are leaders in the arts, business sector, and the creative economy:

 • Nathaniel Stokes received his master’s degree in jazz performance from the University of Miami.
 Nat regularly performs with original music acts, cover bands, and does drum recordings for studio sessions.
 He also works on composing and arranging in different genres.
 Nat is currently with Black Violin, an American hip hop duo from Florida comprising two classically trained string instrumentalists.